test-sourcecloud/UnomeeTest/README.md

 # UnomeeTest
-This is a test file for the AirBus github
+This is a test file for the msteams-github connection Mod 1
-Mod 1